refinedev/refine/hackathon/refine-hackathon.md

 ### Prizes 🎁

-The total prize pool amounts to $10,000.
+The total prize pool amounts is **$10,000**.
 The distribution of prizes will be announced on the official dev.to launch day.
 There are 5 main categories in which participants can win, and prizes will be awarded for each category.
 #### For the following three prize category, you can use any data provider or UI framework in the refine app:
 - **Best Overall Project**
 - **Most Visually Pleasing**